sskumar4/dragApp/README.md

 An app to move and resize shapes inside the canvas.
 Users can connect two shapes using the lines.

 ##  3. <a name='Technologies'></a>Technologies
-JavaScript, HTML 5, CSS, BootStrap
+JavaScript, HTML 5, CSS, BootStrap, Konva.js

 ##  4. <a name='Files'></a>Files
 Created the following